influxdata/influxdb/docs/compactor.md

 - The purpose of compaction to increase query performance by
    1. Avoiding reading too many small files
-   2. Avoiding doing deduplication and tombstone application during query time
+   2. Avoiding doing deduplication during query time

 - The existence of compaction will enable
    1. The Ingesters to ingest as many small files as they need to reduce TTBR (time to be ready)